Japkeerat/Predicting-Molecular-Properties/README.md

 # Predicting Molecular Properties

 This repository contains my progress and approach towards a data science competition with the same name on Kaggle.
+Download the dataset from [here](https://www.kaggle.com/c/champs-scalar-coupling/data) (Signup required)

 The following table gives a brief description of the files and entries in this table are in the order of attempt I did.
+Point to note is that, during the first three attempts, incomplete data set was taken.
+The Structures file was never used.

 | File | Description | Score | Note to myself | Date Attempted |
 | ---- | ----------- | ----- | -------------- | --------------- |